satelllte/r3f-gravity-ball/README.md

-# Dark Ball
+# Gravity Ball

-Ball game based on React-Three-Fiber.
+Simple game with @react-three/fiber, @react-three/cannon, Next.js

+_NOTE: this is a simple draft, not a final product_

 ## Local development